1996 California Proposition 218: General Tax Vote Requirement

 Controversial general tax measures intended for one or more specific purposes also have the effect of circumventing California accountability laws designed to protect taxpayers by ensuring that local government taxes imposed for specific purposes are actually spent as set forth in the ballot measure.

 Local governments also sometimes refer to a general tax as a "vital services" tax in order to make the tax more politically attractive to voters.
-A true general tax under Proposition 218 can be spent on public services or programs that are not deemed "vital" by a local government.
+A legitimate general tax under Proposition 218 can be spent on public services or programs that are not deemed "vital" by a local government.
 This can include controversial purposes such as financing high public employee salaries and benefits or paying for excessive public employee pension obligations.

 General tax proceeds placed into the general fund of a local government may generally not be subsequently pledged to repay bonded indebtedness.
-A general tax must be available for expenditure for any and all governmental purposes in order to remain a valid general tax.
+A general tax must also be available for expenditure for any and all governmental purposes in order to remain a valid general tax.

 When a controversial general tax measure is presented by a local government, often the only practical remedy available to voters is to make the controversial tax measure a political issue during the election campaign.
-The Howard Jarvis Taxpayers Association has published various "taxpayer tools" to assist taxpayers in situations such as when a controversial general tax measure is placed on the ballot by a local government.
+The Howard Jarvis Taxpayers Association has published "taxpayer tools" to assist taxpayers in such matters.